-Check out these ten great glute exercises that will have you on your way to building a stronger butt in no time.
+Check out the great glute exercises below, and you will be on your way to building a more muscular butt in no time!

-A proper warm-up is important for any workout, but especially those that are working large muscle groups such as the glutes.
+A proper warm-up is essential for any workout, but especially for those that are working large muscle groups such as the glutes.

 Warming up the glutes will increase blood flow to the area and start stretching out the connective tissues around your muscles so that they are primed for the main workout.